thesatwik/Q-AChatbot_on_Confluence_Using_AWS-Bedrock-Kendra/README.md

 ```

-## ***The contents of this repository represent my viewpoints along with respources from other Piblic git repos, blogs, AWS documentations, and not of my past or current employers.
+ **_NOTE:_** The contents of this repository represent my viewpoints along with respources from other Piblic git repos, blogs, AWS documentations, and not of my past or current employers.
 All third-party libraries, modules, plugins, and SDKs are the property of their respective owners.***